-- All papers must include an abstract.
+- All papers except corrigenda must include an abstract.
 Even our editorials have an (unstructured) abstract, sometimes only 2-3 sentences long.

 - The abstracts for most papers must be structured and should not exceed 450 words.
 They should contain the following sections: Background, Objective, Methods, Results, Conclusions.

 - For papers where the results are not yet known, such as protocols, include a very short Results section outlining the current status of the project (eg, if the study is recruiting participants or underway, and the anticipated completion date).

 - Randomized controlled trials (RCTs) require a trial registration number in the abstract, as recommended by the International Committee of Medical Journal Editors (ICMJE).
 If there is no Trial Registration section in the abstract for an RCT, the copyeditor or editor should query the author.
 If the trial was not registered, authors are asked to provide an explanation (in the Methods section, somewhere close to ethics approval).
 See the section below on trial registration for more information.

 - Content-wise, an abstract should stand on its own.
 Therefore, abbreviations and terms introduced in the abstract must be reintroduced in the main text.